-Setting Minimum Data Rates can improve both roaming and overall WiFi network performance.
-This involves disabling legacy client rates, which reduces overhead.
+Setting Minimum Data Rates can improve both roaming and overall WiFi network performance by disabling legacy client rates, which reduces overhead.
+This option is available on Datto Access Point firmware version 6.5.2 and newer.
 For more information, read our Client Device Roaming article.

-When you enable Internet check, the access points' SSIDs will broadcast only when there is an active Internet connection.
-This lets access points recover quickly when they lose a connection.
-When you disable Internet check, they will continue broadcasting even when there is no Internet connection.
-This lets local resources such as printers and shared drives continue to function.
+When you enable Internet check, the access points' SSIDs will broadcast only when there is an active internet connection, letting access points quickly recover when they lose a connection.
+When you disable internet check, they will continue broadcasting even when there is no internet connection so local resources can still function.